Cod4h/mllduruguay/README.md

-# mllduruguay
+# Millennium Dawn: Uruguay
-Millennium Dawn: Uruguay | a Millennium Dawn submod for Hearts of Iron IV
+a Millennium Dawn submod for Hearts of Iron IV